-You can also store leftover jeera rice in an airtight container in the freezer where it will stay edible for months.
+You can also store any surplus rice made with cumin in an airtight container in the freezer where it will stay edible for months.
 Just add a few spoons of water and a tablespoon of ghee after thawing and reheat well before serving.

 What does cumin taste and smell like?